- Sci-fi comic about ancient things people find in melting icebergs

 Walking the sea

-Elai was a war veteran of the Arid Lands, yet he didn’t the see dark realm fall for when this happened he, an Ilsenoy lord’s son, had been too young for the war yet.
+Elai was a war veteran of the Arid Lands, yet he didn’t the see dark realm fall for when that had happened he, an Ilsenoy lord’s son, was too young for the war yet.
 No matter how much he wanted to be a hero his father wouldn’t let him.

 Two years had passed since the victory when Elai came of age and joined the army.
-Since then his duty was fighting the shards of the former horde, patrolling the lands freed from them, and keeping order.
+Since then his duties were fighting the shards of the former horde, patrolling the lands freed from them, and keeping order.
 Elai saw his share of fighting, killed, watched people die and villages burn.
 There was nothing romantic about that.
 The hardened veteran laughed bitterly at the naive boy he used to be.

 Elai’s contemplation that early morning was interrupted in the most unexpected way: by a golden dragon crash landing on the ground beside his tent.
-Golden dragons are bred and trained to carry letters and parcels, not people.
-No wonder this one fell down.
-A man who rode it, a servant, by the way he moved and kept his eyes low, was running toward Elai now.
+Golden dragons are bred and trained to carry letters and parcels, not people; no wonder this one fell.
+A man who rode it, a servant, judging by the way he moved and kept his eyes low, was running toward Elai now.

 “My lord!”
 He pleaded.
 “You should go to Ilsenoy at once!”